Brennan (surname)

 Brennan (/ˈbrɛnən/) is an Irish surname which is an anglicised form of two different Irish-language surnames: Ó Braonáin and Ó Branáin (or Mac Branáin).
-Historically, one source of the surname was the prominent clan Ua Braonáin (O'Brennan) of Uí Duach (Idough) in Osraige who were a junior Dál Birn sept stemming from a younger son of Cerball mac Dúnlainge (d.888).
+Historically, one source of the surname was the prominent clan Ua Braonáin (O'Brennan) of Uí Duach (Idough) in Osraige who were a junior Dál Birn sept stemming from a younger son of Cerball mac Dúnlainge (d.
+888).
 Recent surname evaluations highlighted the geographic consistency of this lineage in the barony of Idough.
-However, based on the ultimate authority of Dubhaltach Mac Fhirbhisigh they are out of Ui Dhuinn (O’Dunn) and, therefore, an Uí Failghi tribe, not Osraige.
-While it is clearly apparent that O’Hart's pedigree is erroneous, it is suggested that Ó Cléirigh probably became confused while transcribing from Mac Fhirbhisigh.
-This is echoed by the modern scholar, Bart Jaski.
+However, based on the ultimate authority of Dubhaltach Mac Fhirbhisigh they are out of Ui Dhuinn (O’Dunn), and, therefore, an Uí Failghi tribe, not Osraige.
+While it is clearly apparent John O’Hart's given pedigree is erroneous, it is suggested Ó Cléirigh probably became confused while transcribing from Mac Fhirbhisigh.
+This view is echoed by modern scholar Bart Jaski.

 The Irish surname Ó Braonáin, means "descendant of Braonán".
 The personal name Braonán is derived from a word which means "moisture", "drop".
 The Irish surname Ó Branáin, means "descendant of Branán".
 The personal name Branán means "little raven".
 Brennan is also a given name.

 Notable people with the surname include: